Oxford Summer Institute

 Catholic University Seminar

 In addition to the 6-credit tutorial, students also enroll in a 3-credit seminar taught by a visiting Catholic University faculty member.
 The course and faculty member are chosen through a competitive selection process and change from year to year.
-For Summer 2018, we are pleased to present:
+Decisions are typically made in November.
+For Summer 2019, we were pleased to present:

 Students live in double rooms, normally in the same apartment or house with British or other foreign students.
 Approximately half of visiting students are housed within the central area of Oxford, and all live within a twenty-minute walk.
 There is no "university campus" as the colleges, departments, lecture rooms, and tutorial venues are spread throughout the city.
 Thus, wherever students live, there will be some travel involved (by bike, bus, or on foot).